 Harris Fellows earn 3-12 upper level hours in political science (dependent on the student's degree plan) for participation in the program by combining supervised academic study and research with practical training.
 Hobby School of Public Affairs senior director Renee Cross is the instructor of record.

 Must be a junior or senior at the University of Houston during the semester of application.
 Students of any major are welcome to apply.
-Students graduating spring 2022 are welcome to apply, but required to re-enroll as a post-baccalaureate.
+Transfer students must have at least 24 hours completed at UH.
+Students graduating spring 2023 are welcome to apply, but required to re-enroll as a post-baccalaureate.
 Must be in good academic standing with a minimum grade point average of 3.0 on a 4.0 scale.

 Ideal candidates possess

 - Excellent interpersonal skills